SSantosLab/gw_workflow/README.md

 #### Setup

 These scripts should be run on the cluster machines.
+As these jobs tend to take a long time, you may want to run it in Screen.
 SSH into a machine and follow the instructions below to set up the environment.
-As these jobs tend to take a long time, you may want to run it in Screen.
-This can be done by simply typing `screen`.
 ```
 screen